-• If there is a network status icon in the notification area, at the far right of the taskbar, right-click the icon, and then click Repair from the menu.
+• If there is a network icon in the notification area, at the far right of the taskbar, right-click the icon, and then click Troubleshoot problems.

 Windows resets your network device and attempts to reconnect to one of the preferred networks.